L.A. McGinnis Books

 Reflections of Your Heart- coming mid-2019!

-Currently in edits at The Wild Rose Press, I can’t wait for you to read this second installment in the Shadows Series!
-There are lots of new developments in Logan and Ian’s relationship, we have a new villain, and a secondary love story that I really hope you’ll enjoy. -L.A.
+I can’t wait for you to read this second installment in the Shadows Series!
+There are lots of interesting developments in Logan and Ian’s relationship, You get to meet Nathan De Forest, our new villain, and a secondary love story that I really hope you’ll enjoy. -L.A.

 Here’s a short teaser: